bihealth/seasnap-pipeline-browser/creating_shiny_apps_with_kiosc.md

 (`-d` option is for detached mode, `-P` is for exposing the ports).

-This will not work, however, because the scripts we created require environmental variables.
+This will not work, however, because the scripts we created require parameters stored as environmental variables.
 Here is the output:

 ```
 Launching